mementum/backtrader/docs/concepts.rst

 So it is. `Datas` get added to the platform and they will show up inside the stratey in the sequential order in which they were added to the systems.

-.. note:: This also applies to Indicators, should the end user develop his own
+.. note:: This also applies to ``Indicators``, should the end user develop his
-	  customer Indicator or when having a look at the source code for some of the existing :ref:`indautoref`
+	  own customer Indicator or when having a look at the source code for some of the existing :ref:`indautoref`

 Shortcuts for Datas
 ===================